xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/ocr/readme.md

 azure batch file upload <path> <group>
 ```

-Run this command on a folder containing PDF files which are named with numerically increasing names (i.e. `1.pdf`, `2.pdf`, `3.pdf`, etc).
-It is important that there are no gaps in the numbering of the files.
+Run this command on a folder containing the PDF files you want to process.

 ## Create a job and tasks